CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/items-equipment/adding-new-items/weapons/new-iconic-weapon-tutorial-for-dummies.md

   crosshair: Crosshairs.Tech_Round # other crosshairs can be found by looking for "Crosshairs." in Tweak Browser
   tags:
   - !append-once IconicWeapon # prevent the gun from being dissassembled
-  displayName: MC_gun_name # name of the gun (will be fetched from "LocKey#MC_gun_name" secondary key in "en-us.json")
+  displayName: LocKey#MC_gun_name # name of the gun (will be fetched from "LocKey#MC_gun_name" secondary key in "en-us.json")
-  localizedDescription: MC_gun_description # description of the gun (can be seen when previewing the gun from inventory with "V" key)
+  localizedDescription: LocKey#MC_gun_description # description of the gun (can be seen when previewing the gun from inventory with "V" key)
   statModifiers: # stats for a weapon - reload time/aim speed/magazine size/recoil kick/damage per second/etc.
   - !append-once Quality.IconicItem # makes the weapon iconic
   audioName: wea_set_liberty_dex # sets the sounds of Dex's gun - Plan B